 2. Tour pros always make putts 10 feet or shorter

 After watching my son get upset after missing a nine-foot putt recently, I asked him how often he thought the best putters in the world make that putt.
 His response: “From that distance, they make them all.”
 Wrong kiddo!
-In fact, the top ranked player last season in putts made from five to nine feet was Bryson DeChambeau, holing just 67 percent of his putts from that distance.
+In fact, the top ranked player in the 2019-20 season in putts made from five to nine feet was Bryson DeChambeau, holing just 67 percent of his putts from that distance.
 And that number drops dramatically when professionals putt from 10–15 feet (40 percent).
 So next time you’re beating yourself up over missing a semi-short putt in your Saturday match, remember the best in the world are just like us, missing many of those same putts, quite often.

 3. Playing professional golf is luxurious